 Best Coffee Grinder for French Press

-I’m guessing you have had the same problems I have had trying to find the Best Coffee Grinder for French Press coffee.
+It can be very difficult trying to find the Best Coffee Grinder for French Press made coffee.

-I’ve compiled all of my notes into this article.
+We’ve compiled all of our notes into this article.
 In this article you will learn about:

 - The grind type (specific properties) that work best